Why Shorthand killed its blog — and why you should, too

 As of 30 November, 2022, The Craft is a magazine.

 On the surface, this is an underwhelming decision, with underwhelming implications.
 It’s not the radical departure in design and scope announced by those infamous blog killers, Intercom.
-We don’t have their strategy; nor, frankly, do we have their budget.
+We don’t have their strategy; frankly, we do not have have their budget.

 Instead of a reverse-chronological feed, we’ll arrange our content according to five different verticals: content strategy, video, inspiration, Shorthand updates, and tips on writing and design.

-Alongside our historic SEO’d content lane, we’ll be looking to add more content journalism (such as this piece, and this podcast) and opinionated content (like the one you’re reading!).
+Alongside our historic SEO’d content lane, we’ll be looking to add more content journalism, as well as and opinionated content (like what you’re reading!).

-We’ll also be launching a Craft community (soon!), and we’ll continue to improve our popular newsletter, which rounds up the best content on the web.
+We have launched the Master the Craft community, and we’ll continue to improve our popular newsletter, which rounds up the best content on the web.

 Let’s be clear: we’re not there yet.
 Anyone who dives into the archives of The Craft will see that we’re only just getting started.
-For the last two years, we’ve regularly published SEO-driven content, alongside news and updates from the Shorthand team.
-We think it’s pretty good, but it’s not indicative of where we want to be in a year’s time.
+Prior to killing the blog, we regularly published SEO-driven content, alongside news and updates from the Shorthand team.
+We think it’s pretty good stuff, but it isn't indicative of where we want to be.

 Why we chose a magazine